Dasyure/feedback-formatting/README.md

 - `pip install -r requirements.txt`

 ## Instructions
+### Quick instructions
+- Copy input into `input/input.xlsx` just like in the video above!
+- Run the script `python3 src/feedback_formatter.py ITER_NUM`
+- Open `output/results.md`, hold `cmd + shift + v` to preview the markdown file.
+- Copy paste the text from the markdown file to give to your classes.

+### Detailed instructions
-Watch the demo video above!
-Otherwise open `input/input.xls` and get the following:
+Open `input/input.xlsx` and get the following:
 <details>
   <summary>1.
 Group categories</summary>